Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/avatars.md

 ---
 title: Avatars
-description: Avatars are used to represent the user’s identity onscreen with simple visuals/designs or to provide a placeholder identity for users who haven’t uploaded their own personal representation.
+description: Avatars are used to represent the user’s identity onscreen with simple visuals.
 colors:
 - primary
 - secondary